troeger/fuzzed/README.md

 ``./manage.py runserver``

+Alternatively, you can start the backend analysis engine and the frontend web server in parallel:

+``scons run.all``

 From this point, you should be able to use the frontend on your machine at http://localhost:8000.

-With a second SSH login into the machine, you can also have analysis and simulation services available by running:

-``scons run.backend``

-Please check the [architecture description](https://github.com/troeger/fuzzed/wiki/FuzzEdArchitecture) description page for further details.

 The start page should have a *Developer Login* link right below the OAuth login logos, which works without Internet connectivity.
 The OAuth login logos are broken by default, since you need [OAuth2 credentials](https://github.com/troeger/fuzzed/wiki/OAuth2Cred) to be configured for that.